lino-framework/book/docs/specs/voga/cal.rst

 Workflow
 ========

-The following workflows are defined in :mod:`lino_voga.lib.cal.workflows`.
+The following workflow of calendar entries and guests (presences) are defined in :mod:`lino_voga.lib.cal.workflows`.

 >>> rt.show(cal.EntryStates)
 ======= ============ ============ ======== =================== ======== ============= =========